Rational First Integrals and Relative Killing Tensors

 \begin{proof} Any integral is determined by its values in $\pi^{-1}(U)\subset TM$ for a small neighborhood $U\subset M$ via the geodesic flow.
 A rational integral $F\in\mathcal{R}_{m,r,s}(g)$ (with fixed $m,r,s$) at a point $a\in M$, i.e.\ on the tangent space $T_aM$, is determined by a finite number $n$ of parameters, in fact

 Since $F$ is homogeneous, it suffices to determine its values on the unit tangent bundle $T^1M$.

-Let us choose $n$ points $a_1,\dots,a_n$ in general position in $U$.
-(It is not important to specify what it means, see \cite{KM} for more details.)
+Let us choose $n$ points $a_1,\dots,a_n$ in general position in $U$ (we refer to \cite{KM} for details on this).
 Choose a point $a\in M$.
 There are geodesics $\gamma_1,\dots,\gamma_n$ connecting $a$ to the selected points.
 We assume unit length parametrization of all those geodesics (in the case of pseudo-Riemannian metric this means the square length is $\pm1$ so we exclude null geodesics, and that holds for generic points $a$).

 Since integrals are constant along geodesics, the values of $F$ on $\gamma_i$ at $a_i$ give the values of $F$ on $\gamma_i$ at $a$.
 This gives $n$ values of the rational integral $F$ on $T_aM$.
 For generic $a$ the position of vectors $\gamma_i(a)\in T^1_aM$ are generic, hence the integral $F$ is uniquely restored.
 Thus we obtain $F$ on a dense set in $T^1M$, whence by continuity $F$ is determined everywhere. \end{proof}